 A development application which has been submitted prior to the adoption of contribution plans and/or agreements but not determined shall be determined in accordance with the provision of the plan/agreement which applied at the date of determination of the application.

-Cessnock City Council has prepared the following Section 94 Contributions Plans which levy contributions on development generally:
+Cessnock City Council has prepared the following Section 7.11 Contributions Plans, referenced as named when adopted by Council, which levy contributions on development generally:

 Unformed Roads Contribution District Maps